64bakerst/akademia/02) Nutrition/Minerals/Calcium.md

 ## Recipe

 #### Toothpaste
-- bentonite clay, baking soda, xylitol, and a few drops of spearmint essential oil.
+- bentonite clay, baking soda, xylitol, and a few drops of spearmint essential oil. ^xe82ow
-- equal parts of baking soda, use organic coconut oil for the base, add xylitol for sweetness and a bit of peppermint oil for flavor.
+- equal parts of baking soda, use organic coconut oil for the base, add xylitol for sweetness and a bit of peppermint oil for flavor. ^nczoep

--
+# Remineralizing Teeth with Calcium